 This time she suggested we make our own California Rolls and it didn't take much to convince me...

 We LOVE sushi/California rolls and buy them regularly at the grocery store.
 But they are quite expensive and not nearly as fresh tasting as making them yourself.
-These DIY sushi/California rolls were AMAZING and we had so much fun making them.
+These DIY sushi/Spicy California rolls were AMAZING and we had so much fun making them.
+To make them spicy, you simply add a sriracha mayonnaise to them.
+You can either buy it or mix mayonnaise and sriracha sauce.
 It was a really great mother/daughter date night!

 If you're wondering whether California Rolls are actually considered sushi, well, it's complicated.
 Although the official dictionary definition of sushi, defines it as "cold rice dressed with vinegar, formed into any of various shapes and garnished with bits of raw seafood or vegetables," it really depends on how hardcore you are when it comes to sushi.
 California rolls are an American type of sushi, so technically they are part of the sushi family.
 But if you see sushi as strictly traditional Japanese, then that changes things.
 You can read more about that HERE!
 I'm going to go with these guys being part of the sushi family because I'm Canadian and part of the North American family....